 14. Do you miss the winter?
-There are a couple ice rinks around the area that offer skating during the summer: The Plymouth State University Ice Arena in Plymouth (603-536-5740) and another in Waterville Valley (603-236-4813).
+There are a couple ice rinks around the area that offer skating during the summer: The Plymouth State University Ice Arena in Plymouth (603-535-2758) and another in Waterville Valley (603-236-4813).

 15. Discover Sandwich...
-Just 15 minutes away, Center Sandwich, NH lies cradled between the beautiful time, this quaint and friendly neighborhood offers many things for travelers.
-There is fine dining at the Corner House Inn, organic farms, yoga barns, antiquing, and so much more.
+Just 15 minutes away, Center Sandwich, NH lies cradled between the beautiful White Mountains and Squam Lake.
+It's one of NH's best kept secrets... almost untouched by time, this quaint and friendly neighborhood offers many things for travelers.
+There are organic farms, yoga barns, antiquing, and so much more.
 Also unique to Sandwich is the League of NH craftsman and Home Industries.
 They offer a wide variety of craft workshops and demonstrations for children and adults.
 However if you're not ready to create your own, the Industries also has a wonderful gallery full of handcrafted pieces for sale.
-Other great things to do in Sandwich include: Sandwich Creamery, Sunshine Park Disc Golf Course, Surroundings Fine Art Gallery and Patricia Ladd Carega Gallery.
+Other great things to do in Sandwich include: The Front Porch (Antique Store), Sunshine Park Disc Golf Course, Surroundings Fine Art Gallery and Patricia Ladd Carega Gallery.
 For more information see the Sandwich, NH brochure and the League of NH Craftsman brochure in either office.